pkardas/notes/books/ddd.md

 Initial models usually are naive and superficial, based on shallow knowledge.
 Versatility, simplicity and explanatory power come from a model that is truly in tune with the domain.

 You will usually depend on creativity and trail and error to find good ways to model the concepts you discover.

+## Chapter 8: Breakthrough

+The returns from refactoring are not linear.
+Usually there is marginal return for a small effort, and the small improvements add up.

+Slowly but surely, the team assimilates knowledge and crunches it into a model.
+Each refinement of code and model gives developers a clearer view.
+This clarity creates the potential for a breakthrough.

+Don't become paralysed trying to bring about a breakthrough.
+The possibility usually comes after many modest refactorings.
+Most of the time is spent making piecemeal improvements, with model insights emerging gradually during each successive refinement.

+Don't hold back from modest improvements, which gradually deepen the model, even if confined with the same general conceptual framework.